nora2605/johnjs/README.md

 John is a data serialization notation and the default for the Jane language.

-The full documentation can be found in the Jane documentation at [The Jane repo](https://github.com/nora2605/jane)
+The full specification can be found in the Jane documentation at [The Jane repo](https://github.com/nora2605/jane)

 Here's an example of how to use JOHN: